RossKhelemsky/RossKhelemsky.github.io/_posts/2023-07-25-Gas-tax-welfare-analysis-with-multiple-linear-regression.md

 for a 1$ rise in real monthly income (with the real price of gas held constant), monthly gas consumption is expected to increase by 0.01187 gal/mo.

-β, the slope estimate for P_GR, is −14.1364.
+β, the slope estimate for P_G_R, is −14.1364.
 This means that for a 1$ rise in the real price of gas (with real monthly income held con- stant), monthly gas consumption is expected to decrease by 14.136 gal/mo.